carbonmass/adp-entrance-test/README.md

 A client-side quiz app based on the provided JSON file.

+This app could be run on local host and using Live Server.
 Only HTML / CSS / Javascript were used while building this project.

 ## Summary